 Research Areas: Net Zero Waste in Manufacturing; Chemical Separations

 Biography: Dr. Aaron D. Wilson is a research chemist with over 15 years of experience in industry, academics, and government laboratories.
 As a Ph.D. graduate student at the University of Colorado Boulder he worked in collaboration with researchers at the National Renewable Energy Laboratory and Pacific Northwest National Laboratory on the thermodynamics of homogeneous electrocatalysts.
 He completed postdoctoral appointments at California Institute of Technology and the National Institutes of Health.
-As of fall 2015, Wilson’s work is documented in 18 peer-reviewed journal articles which together have more than 800 citations.
-He has been awarded one patent and has two active patent applications.
-Since arriving at INL in 2010, he has been the principal investigator on several projects in materials chemistry and chemical separation processes.
+As of summer 2019, Wilson’s work is documented in 27 peer-reviewed journal articles.
+He has been awarded four patents and has four active patent applications.
+Since arriving at INL in 2010, he has been an active principal investigator and is currently the Chemical Separations Group Lead.
 His work ranges from fundamental solution theory to the design of pilot water treatment systems.
-He is currently pioneering the Switchable Polarity Solvents Forward Osmosis water treatment system which has resulted in multiple recognitions including a 2013 R&D 100 award.
-Wilson has been awarded multiple INL Laboratory Director Awards and was given the INL Early Career Exceptional Achievement Award for 2013.
+He has pioneered the use of Switchable Solvents and other phase change materials for water treatment and other applications.
+This work has resulted in multiple recognitions including a 2013 R&D 100 award and demonstration at the White House in 2016.
+Wilson has been awarded multiple INL Laboratory Director Awards and was given the INL Early Career Exceptional Achievement Award in 2013.

 Ph.D., Inorganic Chemistry, University of Colorado Boulder

 B.A., Chemistry, University of Southern Maine